siemens/ix/packages/documentation/docs/controls/tooltip.md

 <Tags />
 <!-- introduction start -->
-Tooltips provide additional information when users hover over or focus an element.
+Tooltips provide additional information when users hover over or focus on an element.
 <!-- introduction end -->
 ## Examples